Symmetry breaking and ascending in the magnetic kagome metal FeGe: Coupled two-Lorentzian-phonon model

-$V$ is an off-diagonal matrix that describes the coupling strength $v$ between the two modes:
+Note that $V$ is an off-diagonal matrix that describes the coupling strength $v$ between the two modes:

-Inserting Eq.~\ref{B1g_model_2},~\ref{B1g_model_3},~\ref{B1g_model_4} to Eq.~\ref{B1g_model_1}, we can get the coupled two-Lorentzian phonon model.
-By fitting the Raman data shown in Fig.~\ref{Fig4_T_dependence}(e), we can get the the bare mode energy, HWHM, and the light coupling amplitudes, as well as the integrated areas for the two bare modes between $T_\text{CDW}$ and $T_\text{canting}$ in the $RL$ scattering geometry.
-The temperature dependence of these parameters are shown in Fig.~\ref{Fig4_T_dependence}(f) of the main text. \\
+Inserting Eq.~(\ref{B1g_model_2})-(\ref{B1g_model_4}) to Eq.~(\ref{B1g_model_1}), we obtain the coupled two-Lorentzian phonon model.
+By fitting the Raman data shown in Fig.~\ref{Fig4_T_dependence}(e), we obtain the the bare mode energy, HWHM, and the light coupling amplitudes, as well as the integrated areas for the two bare modes between $T_\text{CDW}$ and $T_\text{canting}$ in the $RL$ scattering geometry.
+The temperature dependence of these parameters is shown in Fig.~\ref{Fig4_T_dependence}(f) of the main text. \\